HP - Occupational Therapy Graduate Program

 OT 790 Cr.1

-This 40-hour fieldwork will provide an opportunity for students to observe and practice occupational therapy in a clinical setting with a variety of diverse populations.
-Professional abilities including cultural sensitivity, the use of occupation within a clinical setting, preliminary documentation and assessment skills will be experienced.
-Fieldwork will be arranged by the occupational therapy academic fieldwork coordinator and supervised by clinical fieldwork educators.
-Prerequisite: admission to graduate Occupational Therapy Program.
+Fieldwork takes place in an adult physical dysfunction or physical disability setting for one week.
+This is a 36-40-hour (1 full-time week equivalent) experience.
+This physical dysfunction or physical disabilities fieldwork provides an opportunity for students to observe and practice occupational therapy in a clinical setting with a variety of diverse populations.
+Professional abilities and experiences include cultural sensitivity, use of occupation within a clinical setting, preliminary documentation, assessment, and treatment skills.
+Fieldwork is arranged by the occupational therapy academic fieldwork coordinator and supervised by clinical fieldwork educators.
+Prerequisite: admission to Occupational Therapy Program.
 Pass/Fail grading.
 Offered Summer.

 OT 791 Cr.1